Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The shocking murder-suicide of a woman who drove her family of eight, including six children, off a California cliff still reverberates years later.

-It’s been four years since Jennifer Hart, with her wife Sarah, sped off a 100-foot cliff in their SUV, killing their six adopted children in a tragedy that made headlines across the U.S. A special coroner’s jury would find the couple, both 38, deliberately took their own lives, and the lives of their children, following child abuse claims by neighbors in Washington.
+It’s been five years since Jennifer Hart, with her wife Sarah, sped off a 100-foot cliff in their SUV, killing their six adopted children in a tragedy that made headlines across the U.S. A special coroner’s jury would find the couple, both 38, deliberately took their own lives, and the lives of their children, following child abuse claims by neighbors in Washington.

 Just after 3:00 a.m. on March 26, 2018, Jennifer Hart stopped her SUV on a flat, dirt area before gunning the accelerator to reach speeds of 90 miles per hour off the Pacific Coast Highway in Mendocino County, as previously reported by Oxygen.com.
 There were no skid marks or signs of braking before the point at which the vehicle careened off a cliff and plummeted into the Pacific Ocean.